Blog

 Source: Salesloft.com

-Salesloft (formerly Drift) is a conversational marketing tool that uses chatbots and AI to engage website visitors, qualify leads, and book meetings in real time.
+Salesloft (formerly Drift) is one of the best demand generation tools that uses chatbots and AI to engage website visitors, qualify leads, and book meetings in real time.
 It’s designed to help marketing and sales teams start conversations earlier in the buyer journey.

 Salesloft’s chat flows can be customized based on visitor behavior, location, or firmographic data.
 It’s also commonly used in ABM strategies to deliver personalized messaging to target accounts.
 Plus, it integrates with many CRMs and marketing platforms.